Azure-Samples/semtech-lr1110-azureiot-integration/README.md

 #### dasAuthToken

 Authentication Token for the Semtech LoRa Cloud.
+Tokens can be generated in the [Semtech Portal](https://www.loracloud.com/portal/modem_services/tokens).

 ```
 AQEAxxxxxHvset0OS9ZidYRgpSlYrd12NDvqxxxxxDVIGQAi+WFF